Skip to content

 Restoring State

-// Restore execution from a checkpoint
+// Restore a previously saved checkpoint and resume execution.
+Restored

 var restoredContext = await checkpointManager.RestoreFromCheckpointAsync(